gokul-1998/Quora-App/README.md

-Creating a README for your project is essential to provide information to other developers or users about your project.
-Below is a basic structure for a README for your Quora-inspired project:

 # Quora-Inspired Project

 This project is a simplified version of Quora, where users can post questions, answer questions, and interact with other users' content.